askarrizvi/n-abl/README.md

 In a world where we can get almost anything with a push or a click, it is no surprise that we have shifted a lot of our social activity to digital space.
 People craving social contact can log onto a variety of websites to chat with others who want the same thing.
-We have created a room with an online space where users communicate with one another through text-based messages.
+We have created an online space where users communicate with one another through text-based messages.

 ## Table of Contents